Ecommerce packaging: the ultimate guide

 Many consumers are showing a clear preference for sustainably packaged products despite economic uncertainties.
 And a significant portion are willing to pay more for such options.

-In recent years, sustainable packaging has seen an increasing numer of innovative materials being used, but also leaps in the circular economy.
+In recent years, sustainable packaging has seen an increasing number of innovative materials being used, but also leaps in the circular economy.

 Eye-catching design